shan18/Online-Judge/README.md

 # Code Warrior

-An online judge system that supports the following languages:
+An online judge that supports the following languages:
 - C
 - C++
 - Python 2